 Is there a minimum number of hours required in a health care environment?

-No; however, the committee and medical schools are looking for a sustained commitment over a period of time.
+While there is no formal “cutoff” in terms of hours, the HP Committee and medical schools are looking for a sustained commitment over a period of time.
 We believe that one year is a bare minimum because of the need to have a realistic picture of a career in a health profession.
-The committee will not recommend any applicant who has little or no experience in this area and does not consider health care experience acquired during high school.
+Note that for medical school applicants, shadowing physicians does not substitute for volunteer experience with direct patient engagement.

 Is there a minimum number of hours required for community service?

 No, however similar to health care experience, the HP committee and medical schools are looking for a sustained commitment over a period of time.
 Medical schools are looking to develop community-oriented physicians; therefore, admission committees are interested in applicants with a broad exposure to people and communities as well as a demonstrated commitment to service.